Emberlynn-Loo/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">

 **:exclamation: Caution:** <br>
 * Before you delete a `RELATIONSHIP_TYPE` from the database, you need to make sure that there are no relationships using the `RELATIONSHIP_TYPE`.
-If there are, you must first delete all of these relationships before you can successfully delete the `RELATIONSHIP_TYPE`.
+If there are, you must first delete all of these relationships before you can successfully delete the `RELATIONSHIP_TYPE`. <br>
 </div>

 [Back to Table of Contents](#table-of-contents)